olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

   Kronos is the center's new nearline storage resource.
 Kronos is multi-tiered containing both disk and tape.
 Users will interact with the system's disk sub-system which leverages IBM Storage Scale (GPFS).
 Data stored on the disk sub-system will automatically be stored on they system's tape sub-system.
 The disk sub-system will provide an initial capacity of 134 PB with the ability to expand as need increases.
 Kronos is capable of bandwidth of up-to 200 GB/s from the center's Data Transfer Nodes.

 Availability Timeline
-  Kronos is expected to be available May 2024.
+  Kronos is expected to be available late July 2024.

 Access / Data Transfer
   Kronos will be mounted on the moderate Data Transfer Nodes, Frontier login nodes, and Andes login nodes.
 Because the system will be mounted as a filesystem, standard UNIX command and tools can be used to interact with Kronos.
 The resource will also be accessible through the OLCF DTN endpoint in Globus.